Emigrants from the Ottawa, Canada area to

 John LOVE's wife Ann Marie ARMSTRONG

-James McDONALD, Frontenac Co.
+James McDONALD, from Frontenac County, (Kingston area), Ontario

 NAGLE, O'NEIL - Almonte, Ontario (mentions DOYLE family went to Livermore